Machine learning of measurement schemes for efficient quantum observable estimation: Framework

 CMS can be used to form interesting new types of measurement schemes.
 For example, it is viable to combine shadow methods with grouping methods by making $\mathrm{SampleProd}$ of their measurement schemes.

 More importantly, CMS provides a way to scale up measurement schemes.
 In this work, we will focus on demonstrating $\mathrm{SampleProd}$ by applying it to LBCS schemes as an example of CMS.
 The measurement scheme of LBCS has a distribution $\beta_i$ on the set of Pauli operators ($X, Y$ and $Z$) for each qubit $i$ in the system.
 When generating a measurement, for the $i$-th qubit, the scheme samples a Pauli operator on the qubit by the distribution $\beta_i$.
 The Pauli measurement generated will be the tensor product of the Pauli operators sampled for each qubit.
-Suppose $\vec{S}$ is a list of LBCS schemes, $\operatorname{SampleProd}(\vec{r}, \vec{S})$ offers a natural generalization of single LBCS schemes, which we call by composite-LBCS (C-LBCS) in this work.
+Suppose $\vec{S}$ is a list of LBCS schemes, $\operatorname{SampleProd}(\vec{r}, \vec{S})$ offers a natural generalization of single LBCS schemes; this is the C-LBCS method studied in this work.

 C-LBCS has more parameters and stronger representation power than LBCS.
 Moreover, the representation power of a C-LBCS scheme can be adjusted by the number of sub-schemes.
 In the extreme case when there is only one sub-scheme, C-LBCS will degenerate to the original LBCS.